Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

 San Jose State Stats and Trends

-- Thus far this year San Jose State has one win against the spread.
+- So far this year San Jose State has one win against the spread.

-- San Jose State is 1-1 against the spread and 1-1 overall when the team totals over 366.0 yards.
+- In games that San Jose State amasses over 366.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- This season the Spartans have turned the ball over six times, two more than the Broncos' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.